stlab/libraries/README.md

 # Documentation

-The complete documentation is available on the [stlab home page](http://stlab.cc).
+The complete documentation is available on the [STLab home page](http://stlab.cc).

 Release changelogs are listed in [CHANGES.md](CHANGES.md).